Privacy Notice

 • Open Participation VS. Closed Participation: Open participation allows all citizens to freely participate whereas closed participation is conducted only with selected or invited members of society e.g., citizen jury

-3. Directive 2003/35/EC: supports the application of public participation in respect to developing certain plans and programmes relating to the environment and amending with regard to public participation and access to justice
+3. Directive 2003/35/EC: supports the application of public participation for developing certain plans and programmes relating to the environment and amending concerning public participation and access to justice.

 4. Directive (EU) 2019/1024: remove barriers that hinder the re-use of open data and public sector information throughout the Union.